Fast quantum state discrimination with nonlinear PTP channels: PTP Models

 \begin{proof} This follows from {\bf Proposition \ref{operator-sum representation prop}} after substituting $\lambda_\alpha = \zeta_\alpha | \lambda_\alpha |, \ \zeta_\alpha = {\rm sign}( \lambda_\alpha)$, and rescaling the $A^{\rm 's}$. $ \ \Box$ \end{proof}

-Our main objective is to study NINO channels from a dynamical perspective, via master equations.
-Some of the analysis will apply to the other classes as well.
+Our main objective is to study NINO channels from a dynamical perspective, via evolution equations.
+Much of the following analysis will carry over to the other classes as well.
 Let $X \in \RHO$ be the state of a physical system which evolves continuously in time according to

 Here $\Lambda_{\Delta t, t}$ is a two-parameter family of PTP channels continuous in both $t$ and $\Delta t$.
 Because we want to study the simplest instances that illustrate computational advantages, we make several additional simplifying assumptions: \begin{enumerate}